|Weight||112kg (17st 8lb)|

 A debut try from a powerful and direct run against Wales at Twickenham in August 2011 confirmed his rapid emergence and prefaced a second try in the Ireland match at the Aviva Stadium that set England on their way to a 20-9 win three weeks later.

 An ankle injury sustained in January ruled him out of contention for the opening match against Scotland in the 2013 RBS 6 Nations but he returned off the bench in the thrilling victory over Ireland in Dublin and scored his tenth Test try in the 23-13 win over France in February.
-He also made 57 metres, the most by an England player in the match, despite requiring 19 stitches around his left ear after the game.
+He also made 57 metres, the most by an England player in the match, despite requiring 19 stitches around his left ear after the game and went on to win selection for the 2013 British & Irish Lions tour of Australia.

 He became England’s youngest RWC player at 20 years and 115 days against Argentina, being 15 days younger than Jonny Wilkinson, who set the previous record in 1999.
 Manu then scored his third Test try from a dynamic break in his second RWC appearance against Georgia and added a fourth touchdown against Romania six days later.